This is the multi-page printable view of this section. Click here to print.

 Expected output format

-All finding policies must generate the finding payload as JSON data, listing the finding target resource kind and UUID under “Endor” in the following format.
+All finding policies must generate the finding payload as json data, listing the finding target resource kind and UUID under “Endor” in the following format.

 foo[result] {